thunderbird/webext-docs/messages.tags.rst

       :name: ``tags``
       :type: (object)

       A *dictionary object* with one or more filter condition as *key-value* pairs, the *key* being the tag to filter on, and the *value* being a boolean expression, requesting whether a message must include (:value:`true`) or exclude (:value:`false`) the tag.
-For a list of available tags, call the :ref:`messages.listTags` method.
+For a list of available tags, call the :ref:`messages.tags.list` method.